 According to the research, “the data gathering step requires identifying the most relevant data for testing the hypotheses and determining whether data quality is sufficient to proceed”.
 Without performing analysis, the fundamental building blocks of any analytics project do not exist, and patterns in data will never be discovered.

 3. Report the results

 Workforce analysts must uncover insights.
 Without insights, executives and project sponsors might draw their conclusions to fit their preconceptions best.
 But only recommendations will help improve the business.

-Recommendations are what business leaders and, in this case, project sponsors need.
+Recommendations are what business leaders and project sponsors need.
 A well-articulated proposal makes an excellent impetus for change.

-All analytics projects have their starlight moment.
-It often happens as you communicate the project's outcomes to the sponsor or other stakeholders to get your point across.
-This is the moment when you can inform others about decision-making.
-It has three discrete aims:
+All people analytics projects have their starlight moment.
+It often happens as the project's findings are presented to the sponsor or other stakeholders.
+This is the moment that finally informs decision-making.